DiscordBM/DiscordBM/README.md

   * This is so `DiscordBM` can continue to add new parameters to public initializers/functions in minor versions.
   * If you care about code breakage, you can't write code like `value.map(SomeDiscordBMType.init)`.
     Luckily, not many people do or need this anyway.
-* If Discord has made some changes that need breaking changes in this library, but are not worth a major release and are rather small.
-  * Discord shouldn't and wouldn't do this in the first place, but I don't take responsibility for their actions.

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.com/invite/vapor) to discuss your ideas.